Dyab Abou Jahjah official website

 So here you have the other side of the story, and you can judge for yourself.

-This “fanatic”, “firebrand”, “extremist”, “terrorist” is also a recognised columnist of a prestigious centre-right newspaper in Belgium and has been chosen as the 4TH most influential Belgian of Foreign origin, only preceded by 3 people who are the former Prime minister Di Rupo, the Leader of the Green Party Almaci, and Vincent Kompany, the captain of Manchester City.
-If you think that you can bring the time back to 2003 when another Belgium reacted hysterically to our emancipation movement, the AEL, you are committing a terrible mistake.
-We are in 2015 and in the mean time I have won every possible law case against me and even enemies of that time, became friends today.
+This so-called “fanatic,” “firebrand,” “extremist,” “terrorist” is also a respected columnist for a prestigious center-right newspaper in Belgium and was ranked the 4th most influential Belgian of foreign origin, surpassed only by former Prime Minister Di Rupo, Green Party Leader Almaci, and Manchester City captain Vincent Kompany.
+If you believe you can turn back the clock to 2003, when Belgium reacted with hysteria to our emancipation movement, the AEL, you are gravely mistaken.
+It is now 2015, and in that time, I have won every legal case brought against me.
+Even some who stood as adversaries then have become allies today.

-Yes, I do support Jeremy Corbyn, and I am hopeful he will win the leadership of Labour and help build a better future for the British people.
+Yes, I do support Jeremy Corbyn, and I am hopeful he will win the leadership of Labor and help build a better future for the British people.
 I am like Mr Corbyn a socialist, and we do share similar values.
-This does not mean that I agree with him on everything and I am sure that he also disagrees with me on some things.
-He was not my cheerleader back then and I am not his cheerleader today, serious people do not reason in these terms.
+This does not mean that I agree with him on everything, and I am sure that he also disagrees with me on some things.
+He was not my cheerleader back then, and I am not his cheerleader today, serious people do not reason in these terms.

 The subliminal ego of British conservatism is a sewer that stinks to centuries of colonial theft, oppression, murder and lies.
 And I am catching a tiny bit of that stench right now.
 It makes me more determined to revisit the UK, to speak to people there, and to struggle together for a better future in Europe and beyond.
 See you soon in London.